OfficeDev/microsoft-teams-apps-contactgrouplookup/README.md

 When you're ready to try out Scrums for Channels, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-app-contactgrouplookup/wiki/Deployment-Guide).

+### Known issue:
+The app is currently not supported on iOS devices.
+We are actively working on fixing the issue and will update the repo as soon as it is available.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a